BarbeRousseLibre/hermessenger/README.md

 ## How to use it

-You need a working mail service, or ESP, allowing you to use their SMTP servers to send the e-mail with PHPMailer.
+You need a working mail service, or ESP allowing you to use their SMTP servers to send the e-mail with PHPMailer.

 Once you have these info, simply follow instruction into ' How to install it ' above.